-In the winter of 2012 I found out I have an IGA Deficiency.
-Yes, after years and years of doctors and even Mayo Clinic (who didn’t find this) I went to a new doctor in NYC who came across this mild genetic immunodeficiency.
+In the winter of 2012 I found out I have an IGA deficiency.
+Yes, after years and years of doctors and even visits to the Mayo Clinic (who didn’t find this), I went to a new doctor in NYC who came across this mild genetic immunodeficiency.
 Not a big deal!
-It just means that I lack Immunoglobulin A (IGA), a type of antibody that protects against infections in my digestive tract (gut) and sinuses- which is why I always have belly aches and sinus pressure.
-It’s the most common amongst primary antibody deficiencies so I’m not anything special for having this- many of us have it and don’t even know it.
+It just means that I lack Immunoglobulin A (IGA), a type of antibody that protects against infections in my digestive tract (gut) and sinuses – which is why I always have belly aches and sinus pressure.
+It’s the most common amongst primary antibody deficiencies so I’m not anything special for having this – many of us have it and don’t even know it.
 Crazy, right?

 I’ve met many people who have an IGA deficiency and who all live healthy lives, have healthy children and don’t get troubled by it.
 So, if you do have an IGA deficiency it’s important to work with your Integrative M.D. and be cautious of bacteria that you put into your mouth (digestive) and that you breathe in (environment).